Swetko/cse573/README.md

 ## Deliverables ##
 - Poster outlining your approach to this problem, as well as results you obtained.
 - Demo of your model running.
 We'll ask to see this at the poster session.
 You can either run it live, or show a pre-recorded video.
+- A zip file containing any modified files necessary to run your model.

 ## 1. Finding multiple objects (40 points) ##